 Registering a company is straightforward and inexpensive.

 Registering a company is usually a straightforward process.
 It can be registered online using the Companies House web incorporation service for a fee of £15.
-It is important to get this right from the beginning, it is therefore essential that your company registration with your business advisor/accountant/company formation agent.

 If you choose to register your company online, you will need to have the following to hand before you start: